azouaoui-cv/inzouzouwetrust.github.io/blog/PARIS_AI7.md

 This report consists in the hand notes I have taken during the 7th edition of [Paris](https://www.paris.ai/)' research and product focused machine learning meetup that was held on the 4th April 2018.

-This meet-up specifically target **ethics** in AI with topics such as *privacy-by-design*, *security* and *value-alignment*.
+This meet-up specifically targets **ethics** in AI with topics such as *privacy-by-design*, *security* and *value-alignment*.

 Special mention to [Algolia](https://www.algolia.com/) for hosting the venue in their Paris office - 55 rue d'Amsterdam 75008 Paris.

 Huge thanks to the organizers for setting up such a lovely meet-up ([@LaureAndrieux](https://www.twitter.com/LaureAndrieux), [@raffikamber](https://www.twitter.com/raffikamber}) and [@itsflamant](https://www.twitter.com/itsflamant)).

-This meet would not have left the flavor it did if it was not the speakers attending:
+This meet left the flavor it did thanks to the speakers attending:
 * [Alexis Lê-Quôc](https://www.twitter.com/alq) - CTO & Founder at [Datadog](https://www.datadoghq.com/).
 * [Alice Coucke](https://www.twitter.com/alicecoucke) - Senior Machine Learning Scientist at [Snips](https://snips.ai/)
 * [Andrew Trask](https://www.twitter.com/iamtrask) - Creator & Leader of [OpenMined](https://www.twitter.com/OpenMinedOrg)